-Putting all this together suggests, very speculatively, that one might expect the social side to do better in relation to economic aspects at lower levels of urbanization and employment-i.e. at lower levels of development.
-This is broadly what we find, and we would argue that this is more a matter of the stage of a country's development and less of governments' or people's choices.
+Putting all this together, it suggests, very speculatively, that one might expect the social side to do better in relation to economic aspects at lower levels of urbanization and employment - i.e. at lower levels of development.
+This is broadly what we find, and we would argue that it is more a matter of the stage of development and less of governments' or people's choices.

-The political category is again a composite; it includes collective political violence, which is sometimes chosen but can result from exogenous forces.
-It also covers the rule of law, over which governments have some influence but which evolves slowly, with inputs from civil society as well as government; and it includes political and civil liberties, which is the one variable that can be said to be chosen, albeit, especially in the case of low-income countries, under heavy influence from the donor community.
-Thus, as far as this aspect of politics is concerned, the fact that some poor countries do better in politics than in other categories may be due to choices they make, not at the expense of doing well on other elements, but as something they can choose without sacrificing other aspects.
+The political category is again a composite; it includes collective political violence, which is sometimes chosen, but can happen as a result of exogenous forces.
+It also covers the rule of law, over which governments have some influence but which evolves slowly with inputs from civil society as well as government; it also includes political and civil liberties which is the one variable that can be said to be chosen, albeit, especially in the case of low income countries, under the heavy influence of the donor community.
+Thus, as far as this dimension of politics is concerned, the fact that some poor countries do better on politics than on other categories may be due to choices they make, not at the expense of doing well on other elements, but as something they can choose without sacrificing other aspects.

-The experience of middle-income countries partly supports what has been said above, and partly indicates the wider range of choices open to middle-income countries.
+The experience of middle income countries partly supports what has been said above, and partly indicates the wider range of choices open to middle income countries.
 In the first place, many are socially deficient.
-This does suggest that this aspect tends to lag as development proceeds, perhaps for the reason given above-people become more urbanized and disconnected and have less time, while government efforts that might compensate for this, through policing and redistributive policies, are not always in place or effective.
-Sometimes, of course, such compensatory action does occur, as shown by the countries that do score high on the social category-14 out of the 77 middle-income countries.
-This ratio is similar to that of the lowincome countries, where nine out of 50 got a high classification on the social category (though again, this was largely owing to a superior income distribution).
+This does suggest that this aspect tends to lag as development proceeds: perhaps for the reason given above - people become more urbanized and disconnected and have less time, while government efforts that might compensate for this, through policing and redistributive policies, are not always in place or effective.
+Sometimes, of course, such compensatory action does occur, as shown by the countries that do appear high on the social category - fourteen out of the 77 middle income countries.
+This ratio is similar to that of the low income countries where nine out of 50 got a high classification on the social category (though again, this was largely owing to a superior income distribution).

-The middle-income countries show considerable variation in the political category, with 36 in the high category but 20 in the low category, and almost equal numbers being deficient and superior, according to our methodology.
-This suggests that countries make different choices in the political category, of course, heavily constrained by history.
+The middle income countries show considerable variation in the political category, with 36 coming into the high category but 20 in the low category, and almost equal numbers being deficient and superior, according to our methodology.
+This suggests that countries make different choices in the political category - but are, of course, heavily constrained by history.
 Yet the limited, or short-lived, influence of history is most clearly demonstrated by the special position of the transition countries, which are categorized in this way precisely because of their past, yet currently show a rather balanced performance.
-One might have expected them to be superior in basic HD, given their history, which put great emphasis on health and education, politically and possibly economically deficient, and socially mixed-good on income distribution and possibly poor on social relations.
-Yet this is apparently not the
+One might have expected them to be basic HD superior, given their history, which put great emphasis on health and education, politically and possibly economically deficient, and socially, mixed - good on income distribution and possibly poor on social relations.
+Yet this is apparently not the case.